ravexina/NCBI-fasta-extractor/README.md

 Should I fetch them? [y/N]
 ```

 Press [y] and it starts fetching the data.

 It creates a folder named `fasta` and a file named `dataset.csv`.

+Press Ctrl+C to stop the process.
+Next time it continues without downloading what it already downloaded.

 Dataset contain these fields: